 CNA continuously invests in innovative, independent research projects that explore new tools and approaches for addressing emerging national safety and security challenges.
+These projects are showcased in the CNA Innovation Incubator (CNAi2).
 From analyzing machine learning for public safety to developing a Navy Force Design Lab, CNA's most creative thinkers are continuously working on new approaches to help government solve the nation’s toughest problems.
-In our Meet the Innovator series, we interview the analysts behind these projects about their work and their innovation process.
+In our Meet the Innovator series, we interview the analysts behind CNAi2 projects about their work and their innovation process.

 Q: You’re directing a CNA-funded project to test the potential for making the staff of a large organization more resilient in the face mis-, dis- and mal-information.
 What's innovative about this particular project?